 On May 2, 2005 the Trust Fund entered into a Subsequent Contributor Accession Agreement between the Government of the United States of America and the Government of the Republic of the Marshall Islands in accordance with Section 216 and Section 217 of the Compact of Free Association Act of 2003, as amended, and the Government of the Republic of China (Taiwan).
-As provided by the Subsidiary Agreement to the Compact the "D" Account was set up as a separate Trust to be funded by contributions of the Government of the Republic of China (Taiwan) in accordance with the schedule of payments prescribed by the Accession Agreement.
-Income from the "D" Account may be utilized by the Government of the Republic of the Marshall Islands at any time after the "D" has corpus of \$10,000,000 and the proper consultation has been made by the Government of the Republic of the Marshall Islands with the Government of the Republic of the Marshall Islands with the Government of the Republic of China (Taiwan).
-The funds held in the "D" Account are not under the control of the Joint Trust Fund Committee, and the corpus of the "D" Account is not a component of the Trust Fund for the People of the Marshall Islands.
+As provided by the Subsidiary Agreement to the Compact, the "D" Account was set up as a separate Trust to be funded by contributions of the Government of the Republic of China (Taiwan) in accordance with the schedule of payments prescribed by the Accession Agreement.
+Income from the "D" Account may be utilized by the Government of the Republic of the Marshall Islands at any time after the "D" Account has a corpus of \$10,000,000 and proper prior consultation has been made by the Government of the Republic of the Marshall Islands with the Government of the Republic of China (Taiwan).
+The funds held in the "D" Account Trust are not under the control of the Joint Trust Fund Committee, and the corpus of the "D" Account is not a component of the Trust Fund for the People of the Marshall Islands.